rlwhitcomb/utilities/README.md

 - add option (both GUI and REPL modes) to open another file
 - functions for financial calculations (INTEREST, NPV, PAYMENT, etc.)
 - ?? need a way to do "setScale(...)" on the values ??
-- allow indexing into strings (codepoints)
-- allow indexing into maps (so, with a.b, could use a["b"]; then change "loop" over map to get keys instead of values (get values with map[key])

-### Sleep
-- options for minutes, hours, days, weeks
-- move to "util" directory so anyone can use the logic (update wrappers)

-### Tree
-- Update help for "tre" (not "tree")
-- Add Locale option

 ### WordFind
 - Finish the GUI code.
 - Separate .jar file?
 Or is "utilities.jar" suitable?
 - package info

 ### UUID
 - lots of options
 - generate random one
 - generate from "name" using command-line string or read from file (charset given) or from -stdin (see Cat for details)